 Eating out: £3 – £5

-Morocco is a beautiful country with scorching summer temperatures.
+Morocco is a beautiful country to visit on your gap year with scorching summer temperatures.
 The best times to visit are in the spring or in the autumn where temperatures range from 15 to 30 degrees!

-Morocco's capital city Marrakech will definately be at the top of your bucket list.
+Morocco's capital city Marrakech will definitely be at the top of your bucket list.
 The medina (main square) is a must-see, and completely free to walk around.